TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    Save cookies to a file.

-   This base class raises :exc:`NotImplementedError`.
+   This base kundi raises :exc:`NotImplementedError`.
 Subclasses may leave this method unimplemented.

    *filename* is the name of file in which to save cookies.
 If *filename* is not